Index

 Enamour = be filled with love for, in love with

-endemic = (of a disease or condition) regularly found
+endemic = (of a disease or condition) regularly found among particular people or in a

 certain area.